PrashamTrivedi/SharedPreferenceInspector/README.md

 ```
 Don't forget to **Provide appropriate theme** *(Any Child of `Theme.AppCompat` is recommended)* to that activity.
 It's needed to inflate menus.

-To launch this activity you have two ways.
+To launch the SharedPrefsBrowser activity you have two ways.

 1. From the menu.